-The event is attended by practitioners, representatives from international tribunals, Member States, European institutions and international organisations, NGOs, academics, lawyers, journalists, etc.
+The first EU Day against Impunity occurred on 23 May 2016.
+Since then, the event has been attended by practitioners, representatives of international tribunals, Member States, the European Institutions and international organisations, non-governmental organisations, academics, lawyers, journalists, etc.